biomap-research/xTrimoPGLM/README.md

 ## LICENSE

-The code in this repository is open source under the [CC BY-NC 4.0 license](./LICENSE).
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

 ## Citations